A spacious kitchen with wooden beams, white cabinets, a wooden dining table, and purple chairs. Plants adorn the table and countertop.

 This is the big stuff.
 If your contractors are piling, doing basement excavations, or demolition work that can be highly disruptive to day-to-day living, you may be better off moving out of the property until this stage of the project is completed.
 In this case, something to think about is that an unoccupied building may not get cover from standard buildings insurers.
 Come to us and we’ll provide Renovations Insurance that covers this period of time.

 Our Premier Plus Policy is our most extensive insurance level.
-With added cover for accidental damage and subsidence on top of the features included in our Premier and Standard Home Renovation Insurance options, it’s a good choice for major projects.
+With added cover for accidental damage and subsidence on top of the features included in our Premier option, it’s a good choice for major projects.

 Am I insured to live in my property during renovation?